pollen-robotics/reachy2-docs/content/vr/getting-started/connect.md

 You must see:
 - a green text telling you "Connected to Reachy"
 - the view of the robot displayed in miniature
-- a good network connection
+- a good network connection indication

+{{< img-center "images/vr/getting-started/mirror-scene.png" 600x "" >}}